magento/merchdocs/src/sales/refunds-customer-account.md

 ## View store credit balance and history on the storefront

+**Method 1:** From customer accoun dashbord

-1. From the storefront, the customer logs in to their account.
+1. From the storefront, log in to account.

 1. If the refund was applied to store credit, chooses **Store Credit** in the left panel.